asvoboda/cmd-player/README.md

  - `showall` prints the songs in your playlist
  - `clear` clears the playlist
  - `add [song]` adds the specified song to your playlist
+ - `repeat` toggles re-adding any song that finishes playing to the end of the playlist

 ###Song Operations
  - `pause` to pause the current song